The Rsync Alternative: Resilio Connect

 No real-time file change detection

 As stated earlier, rsync is not optimized for real-time file change detection with a large number of files.
 It is usually very slow synchronizing folders with millions of files.
 Rsync’s architecture is limited by the time it takes to scan large folders, find changes, and transfer those changes.
 As the complexity and size of the directory (dir) structure increase, rsync’s replication ability of changes decreases.
-As stated earlier, Resilio Connect offers an alternative approach based on real-time file system monitoring to efficiently detect and replicate changes on-the-fly in real-time.
+As stated earlier, Resilio Platform offers an alternative approach based on real-time file system monitoring to efficiently detect and replicate changes on-the-fly in real-time.

 Poor scalability